This post may contain affiliate links. Please see my disclosure policy for details.

 St Nicholas’ Church is another location associated with Robin Hood on Maid Marian Way.

-Although the current church dates back to the 17th century, there was an earlier Saxon church which stood here before that.
+Although the current church dates back to the 17th century, there was an earlier Saxon church that stood here before that.

 According to legend, Robin Hood is meant to have prayed here and also used it as a hideout from the authorities.

-In Robin Hood’s day this was the Saxon part of town.
+In Robin Hood’s time, this was the Saxon part of town.
 As Robin Hood was a Saxon he would have felt safer here and people were more sympathetic to his cause.

 7. Weekday Cross